Automating Your Development Workflow with GitHub Actions

 To maximize the benefits of GitHub Actions in your development workflow:

-Keep Workflows Modular: We need, as humans, to break linear, complex workflows down into smaller, reusable pieces.
+Keep Workflows Modular: We, as humans, need to break linear, complex workflows into smaller, reusable pieces.

-Utilize Caching: Caching strategies are implemented to improve time for dependency installation and build times.
+Use Caching: Caching strategies improve dependency installation and build times.

 Version Control Your Actions: So specify versions for actions used in your workflows to avoid unexpected changes.